 Goal: $594 Million

-has been raised, primarily from College trustees and volunteer leaders, including $872,462 to endow scholarships from the Board of Governors of the Bard–St. Stephen's Alumni/ae Association.
+has been raised, with great support from College trustees and volunteer leaders, including $872,462 to endow scholarships from the Board of Governors of the Bard–St. Stephen's Alumni/ae Association.

 Strengthening the Endowment

 Bard College, known for its small class size, commitment to academic excellence, and preservation of the value of arts and culture in a democratic society, is uniquely positioned to substantially improve its standing as a world-class liberal arts college.
 The decade ahead will see a widening gap between wealthy and nonwealthy institutions of higher education.
 Now is the time to ensure that funds are available to continue current programs and build for the future.
 VIEW MORE >>

 As a residential college, Bard provides an exquisite campus setting in which students pursue academic interests and craft a rich social life.
 Bard's parklike campus, the fusion of two historic estates, covers more than 500 acres of fields and forested land bordering the Hudson River.
 Bard comprises approximately 80 buildings, including 49 residence halls serving almost 1,500 students.
 Many of these facilities have not kept pace with Bard's remarkable achievements.
 Bard's facilities require updating and expansion to help support the College's mission.

 Bard College, having achieved more than three decades of balanced operating budgets, is a financially stable and economically sound institution.
 But tuition, fees, and room and board provide only about 66 percent of the operating budget each year.